danielcaraballo/restaurant-reservations-client/README.md

 ![Thumbnail](https://github.com/user-attachments/assets/cc789673-e251-4259-8920-80d451c0c152)

-# Restaurant Reservation Management Frontend
+# Restaurant Reservation Management Client

 Frontend for the restaurant reservation management application, built with **React and Material UI (MUI)** to provide a modern, responsive, and intuitive user interface.
 It seamlessly integrates with the backend API to deliver a complete experience.